vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/JuiceBoxPortfolioSetup.md

    ```

    A mirror that would make this automatic is specified but not built — Photo-Club-Hub-Data#7.
+   That mirror runs the other way: the intent is to edit the Data package and generate the iOS
+   copy.
+Until it exists, the order below is the one that works, not the one that was designed.

 6. **Push the iOS repo copy.** Both apps fetch from
    `raw.githubusercontent.com/vdhamer/Photo-Club-Hub/main/JSON/` at runtime, so an edit that has not
    been pushed reaches neither of them.
 Editing only the Data package copy changes nothing at all.

+   That URL is compiled into every released binary and cannot be redirected, so it keeps serving the
+   data even after the Data package becomes the copy you edit.
+What changes then is which side you
+   type into, not which side is fetched.

 7. **Regenerate the website after pushing, not before.** The HTML app reads the same live URL, so
    regenerating first just rebuilds the old data.